Nurturing a culture of trust

 Initiatives for respecting human rights

-In February 2023, based on the progress of human rights due diligence efforts since the establishment of the “Haseko Group Human Rights Policy,” we implemented e-learning on human rights for all personnel in the Group (including temporary staff) to instill basic knowledge and awareness of the importance of respect for human rights.
+In February 2023, and January 2024 based on the progress of human rights due diligence efforts since the establishment of the “Haseko Group Human Rights Policy,” we implemented e-learning on human rights for all personnel in the Group (including temporary staff) to instill basic knowledge and awareness of the importance of respect for human rights.

 In addition, the Haseko Group prohibits all employees, including temporary staff and part-time workers, from performing any act that constitutes harassment under its employment regulations, etc. In order to prevent harassment, we periodically conduct education in the form of e-learning targeted at employees, and raise their awareness through the “Compliance Bulletin ” distributed to employees and in-house posters.
 In addition, we have internal and external points of contact in the whistle-blowing system that respond to employees’ requests for advice about harassment.
 Moreover, we consider the freedom of association, the right to organize, the right to collective bargaining, and the right to act collectively as the basic elements that corporations should respect, and have provisions to that effect under collective labor agreements.